NuclearGandhi/technion_second_brain/Technion/MNF1/MNF1_003 Bulk Deformation Processes.md

 Barreling is caused primarily by frictional forces that oppose the radially outward flow of the material at the die-workpiece interfaces.
 A result of barreling is that the deformation throughout the specimen becomes *nonuniform* or *inhomogeneous*
 ### Forces under ideal conditions
-If friction at the workpiece-die interfaces is zero and the material is perfectly plastic, with yield strength of $S_{y}$, the normal compressive stress on the cylindrical specimen is uniform and at the level of $S_{y}$.
+If friction at the workpiece-die interfaces is zero and the material is perfectly plastic, with **yield strength** of $S_{y}$, the normal compressive stress on the cylindrical specimen is uniform and at the level of $S_{y}$.
 The force at any height ${h}_{1}$ is
 $$F=S_{y}{A}_{1}$$
 where ${A}_{1}$ is the cross-sectional area and is obtained from volume constancy:
 $${A}_{1}=\dfrac{{A}_{o}{h}_{o}}{{h}_{1}}$$
 A typical true stress-true strain curve is shown in the following figure:
 ![[MNF1_003/Pasted image 20240624104418.png|book]]
 >(a) True stress–true strain curve in tension.
 Note that, unlike in an engineering stress–strain curve, the slope is always positive and the slope decreases with increasing strain.
 Although in the elastic range stress and strain are proportional, the total curve can be approximated by the power expression shown.
-On this curve, Sy is the yield strength and σf is the flow stress. (b) True stress–true strain curve plotted on a log-log scale.
+On this curve, $S_{y}$ is the yield strength and $\sigma_{f}$ is the flow stress. (b) True stress–true strain curve plotted on a log-log scale.

 For convenience, such a curve is often approximated by the equation:
 $$\sigma=K\varepsilon^{n}$$
+where the slope $n$ is the **strain-hardening exponent**, and $K$ is the **strength coefficient**.
+Note that $K$ is the true stress at a true strain of unity.

 If the material's true stress-true strain curve is given by this equation, then the force at any stage during deformation becomes
 $$F=\sigma_{f}{A}_{1}$$
 where $\sigma_{f}$ is the **flow stress** of the material - the true stress required to continue plastic deformation at a particular true strain, ${\varepsilon}_{1}$.